Micky Van De Ven Scout Report At Tottenham Hotspur 2025/2026: Time For A New Environment? – Player Analysis

 He averages 16 carriers per 90, with 0.5 into the final third, and a 52.9% take-on %.

-Out of possession, Micky van de Ven is quite aggressive, and at times, this isn’t a great part of his game.
+Out of possession, Micky van de Ven style of play is quite aggressive, and at times, this isn’t a great part of his game.

 As we see here, Micky van de Ven sees an opportunity to move up and try to win the ball back in a duel, but his speed and tunnel-visioned aggressiveness push him forward without a thought process.

-The opponent, who is more technically gifted and can slow his acceleration, can simply pause for a moment and throw Micky van de Ven off balance.
+The opponent, who is more technically gifted and can slow his acceleration, can simply pause for a moment, throwing Micky van de Ven off balance.

-We see the outcome: the opponent takes that pause, moves to the side, and Micky van de Ven, with his speed and aggressiveness, runs past, essentially a moving pilon.
+We see the outcome: the opponent pauses, moves to the side, and Micky van de Ven, with his speed and aggressiveness, runs past, essentially a moving pillar.

-His aggressiveness is strong, and we will look at more of it later, but he needs to learn when and how to slow down.
+His aggressiveness is strong, and we will look at it more pauses, moves to the side, and Micky van de Ven, with his speed and aggressiveness, runs past, essentially a moving pillar later, but he needs to learn when and how to slow down.

 When at Spurs, he’s given the freedom to move in and out of the backline.